ValueCSV/ValueCSV/README.md

 - A question dataset with 100 question covering diversity CSV dimensions for testing LLM's CSV understanding ability at [here](https://github.com/ValueCSV/ValueCSV/blob/main/Dataset/quest100.xlsx).

 ## Definition of CSV
-Core Socialist Values contains 12 distinct types of values, which are \textit{Prosperity, Democracy, Civility, Harmony, Freedom, Equality, Justice, Rule of Law, Patriotism, Dedication, Integrity and Friendliness}.
-These $12$ dimensions of values can be categorised into three higher-level groups, i.e., \textit{National level}, \textit{Society level}, and \textit{Personal level}, as listed below:
+Core Socialist Values contains 12 distinct types of values, which are Prosperity, Democracy, Civility, Harmony, Freedom, Equality, Justice, Rule of Law, Patriotism, Dedication, Integrity and Friendliness.
+These 12 dimensions of values can be categorised into three higher-level groups, i.e., National level, Society level, and Personal level, as listed below:

 ![Definition of 12 dimensions of Core Socialist Values](https://github.com/ValueCSV/ValueCSV/assets/135218450/0dec3790-1d36-4204-b264-7344a6814886)